EchoMAV/docs/docs/compile_l4t.md

 ## Instructions for customizing the device tree and compiling the kernel for the Xavier NX on EchoPilot AI

-When a Jetson Xavier NX module is included with an EchoPilot AI purchase, it is flashed with a custom Linux for Tegra (L4T) image which includes support for the hardware and pin configuration of the EchoPilot AI.
-If you wish to build/update the kernel for use with the EchoPilot AI, the instructions below will provide the information and files you need to ensure your custom image remains fully compatible with the EchoPilot AI hardware.
-When compared to a standard Nvidia development carrier board, the primary differences in the EchoPilot AI hardware are:
+When a Jetson Xavier NX module is included with an EchoPilot AI purchase, it is flashed with a custom Linux for Tegra (L4T) image which includes support for the hardware configuration of the EchoPilot AI.
+The EchoPilot AI hardware provides provides nearly identical features of the Nvidia development kit board (PIf you wish to build/update the kernel for use with the EchoPilot AI, the instructions below will provide the information and files you need to ensure your custom image remains fully compatible with the EchoPilot AI hardware.
+When compared to a standard Nvidia development carrier board, the primary difference in the EchoPilot AI hardware are:

 1. The EchoPilot AI does not have an I2C HDMI controller
-2. The EchoPilot AI has an SD Card (SDMMC3)

-To minimize console errors due to (1) and to enable the SD card on SDMMC3, the kernel must be compiled from source and flashed to the Xavier NX using the Debug USB port and recovery mode.
+To minimize console errors due to (1) which would otherwise be present if , the kernel must be compiled from source and flashed to the Xavier NX using the Debug USB port and recovery mode.
 It is not possible to update only the dtb files because the pinmux changes require a full flash.
 The following instructions will walk you through the process.

 !!!
 WARNING